ronnyml/snowplow-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-users-installing-Snowplow.md

 * Amazon IAM (required as part of the Clojure collector setup, as a role is created for the Clojure collector application)
 * Amazon RDS (PostgreSQL server required by Iglu Server)

-These permissions are set out in the following policy document. **If you are not using the Clojure Collector, you can remove the Elastic Beanstalk section.**
+**If you are not using the Clojure Collector, you can remove the Elastic Beanstalk section.**

-Now paste the following JSON into the _Policy Document_ text area:
+Paste the following JSON into the _Policy Document_ text area:

 ```javascript
 {